This is a list of all rhetoric courses. For more information, see Rhetoric.

 Explore the range of social, ethical, and environmental problems that motivate animal advocacy past and present, and analyze several advocacy campaign responses to those problems (e.g., People for the Ethical Treatment of Animals, Farm Sanctuary, The American Society for the Prevention of Cruelty to Animals, The National Humane Alliance); students will examine self-selected animal-related problems and design animal advocacy campaigns of their own choosing.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.

-Writers who can frame questions, weigh competing perspectives, structure an argument, and write with clarity and respect for diverse audiences as powerful agents for change; writers who have inspired human rights movements; public forms of writing with local organizations whose missions are shaped by social attitudes to gender and sexuality; how language, imagery, popular culture, and history affect perceptions of gender and sexuality; conducting research and evaluation of evidence; best practices for communicating and collaborating; skills needed to be an effective advocate.
+Writers who can frame questions, weigh competing perspectives, structure an argument, and write with clarity and respect for diverse audiences as powerful agents for change; writers who have inspired human rights movements; public forms of writing with local organizations whose missions are shaped by social attitudes to gender and sexuality; conducting research and evaluation of evidence; best practices for communicating and collaborating; skills needed to be an effective advocate.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
 Same as GWSS:3138, SJUS:3138.

 Theoretical perspectives that explain and/or interpret environmental change and human environmental interactions; conceptual tools to understand complex relationship between nature and society at multiple scales; ways in which individuals and communities have overcome economic and environmental limitations in economically developed countries and economically developing countries; critical thinking through exposure to contentious viewpoints and assessment of their strengths and weaknesses.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
 Requirements: completion of GE CLAS Core Rhetoric.

-How to speak persuasively in professional settings; students speak in every class meeting and receive ample feedback from their peers and instructor with the goal of developing a presentational style of speaking that blends the personable and professional; exploration of various speaking forms including report, interview, video-recorded presentation, podcast, and large audience presentation (TED Talks); for students majoring in science and health care areas.
+Preparation for speaking persuasively and authoritatively in professional settings; students speak frequently and receive ample feedback from their peers and instructor with the goal of developing a presentational style of speaking that blends personable and professional as well as translating technical and abstract into concrete language accessible to the public; tailor-made for students majoring in science and health care areas.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.
 GE: Engineering Be Creative.

 Speaking as a purpose-specific, audience-oriented, and situation-bound activity whose demands change from one setting to another; students learn to speak with authority, come across as professionals, and manage the impression they create in their audience by speaking in various business settings including business presentations, boardroom meetings, employee briefings, customer complaints, and peer meetings.
 Prerequisites: RHET:1030 or RHET:1040 or RHET:1060.